MarceloRab/get_async_page/README.md

 ## Introduction

+* This package has been depreciated.
+It has been merged into the package [search_app_bar_page](https://pub.dev/packages/search_app_bar_page).
+There are other features in this and it is being transferred to null-safety.

 Would you like to have a reactive page with just your stream or a pagination only with its function of collecting the page?
 Built with GetX, this widget offers this facility.
 You can also add reactive parameters to rebuild your body.
 Like a change in authentication.
 Errors, connectivity and standby widgets are configured in standard mode.
 Change them if desired.